jaymeen07-r/Gemma-4-Hackathon-26/README.md

 This project is developed for educational and hackathon purposes.

-FraudLens AI does not provide legal, financial, or cybersecurity guarantees.
+BLACKTRACE does not provide legal, financial, or cybersecurity guarantees.
 Users should verify critical decisions through official channels.